-Ballito and surrounding areas on the North Coast of KwaZulu-Natal.
+Ballito on the North Coast of KwaZulu-Natal.

-Ballito is in close proximity to Westbrook Beach, Durban's King Shaka International Airport to the south.
-Thompson's Bay, Chakas Rock, Salt Rock, Sheffield Beach, Umhlali, Tinley Manor, Blythedale Beach, Stanger and Zinkwazi Beach to the north.
-Flanked by the warm Indian Ocean to the east and green rolling hills of farm lands to the west.
+Ballito is in close proximity to Durban's King Shaka International Airport to the south, and many beautiful beaches including Westbrook Beach, Thompson's Bay, Chakas Rock, Salt Rock, Sheffield Beach and Umhlali as well as Tinley Manor, Blythedale Beach Stanger and Zinkwazi Beach to the north.
+Ballito is flanked by the warm Indian Ocean to the east and some of the most spectacular green rolling hills and farm lands to the west.

-World class hospitals in close proximity offering specialist care.
+• World class hospitals in close proximity offering specialist care.

-Energetic and scenic mountain bike and running trails.
+• Scenic mountain bike and running trails.

-Ballito has seen a boom in shopping and entertainment facilities.
+• Fantastic shopping and entertainment facilities.
 (Lifestyle Shopping Centre, Tiffany's Shopping Centre and the new Ballito Junction Regional Mall).

 Surfing & body boarding are popular activities at Salmon Bay, Clark Bay, Willard's Main Beach, Thompson Bay, Salt Rock and Tiffany’s Beach as they are renowned to offer great wave action.

-From early morning to late evening you will find locals and visitors strolling, walking and excising along this pathway, or simple taking in the scenery by watching others enjoy their beach-front activities.
+From early morning to late evening, you will find locals and visitors strolling, walking or running along this pathway, or simply taking in the scenery by watching others enjoy their beach-front activities.